Clauvin/Abrahms-Less-OP-Martial-Arts/README.md

 ## What Has Been Done Already

-* Bojutsu has been nerfed from "OP God Tier" of strength to, by now, "a bit OP Tier" - the style is now more defense focused, and lost a lot of its multiplier buffs, some of its extra buffs and techniques.
-Probably becomes OP at higher Bashing levels.
-Still have to be nerfed because of "The Best Defense Is A Good Offense" giving absurd amounts of dodging and hitting.
+* Bojutsu has been nerfed from "OP God Tier" of strength to, by now, strong with small letters - the style is now more defense focused, and lost a lot of its multiplier buffs, some of its extra buffs and techniques...
+...and "The Best Defense is A Good Offense" became "The Best Defense is a Good Defense, Duh" - it raises the player's dodging with each hit but also reduces the player's bashing damage by 0.1, scaled by Str, with each hit.
+This means that the player can't stay on the same place constantly attacking, or else he will be great on avoiding the hits but will deal almost no damage.
+Even after all the changes, this style probably becomes OP at higher Bashing levels. (haven't tested it yet)

+* Nothing on knife-fighting yet.
+Now that I know that I can give debuffs to the player, I'm tempted to use this on this style, or Blacksmith.